UCL-CCS/FabMD/doc/EasyVVUQ_FabMD_example.md

 ---

 The second command is used to check when the simulatinos have completed.
-You could also use `fab remote_machine stat`.
+You could also use `fabsim remote_machine stat`.

 ---